Early Childhood Education

 Courses and Requirements

-The courses listed below are examples of the required for completion of the bachelor's degree in Early Childhood Education: Liberal Arts and Technology.
+The courses listed below are required for completion of the bachelor's degree in Early Childhood Education: Liberal Arts and Technology.
 Candidates must also complete the requirements for the Stevenson core curriculum.
 Specific pre- and co-requisites for each course are listed in the course descriptions.

 - ED 108 Learning Experiences for Young Children